-The Board of Directors of ASL is composed of the following three members: Adam Winslow, Mark Bintinger and Klaus Dieter Stark.
+The Board of Directors of ASL is composed of the following three members: Adam Winslow, Klaus Dieter Stark and Philip Craig Willcock who has been appointed in place of Mr. Mark Bintinger who has resigned from the board of directors as he left AIG Group for another career opportunity during 2020.